Uncertainty Quantification With Noise Injection in Neural Networks: A Bayesian Perspective: THEORETICAL PROOF

 we can prove that the negative ELBO of variational inference is:

-where $\tau$ is the model precision and $\hat{\textbf{y}}_n$ is the output of a NN with weight noise injection, which is defined in (\ref{output_ninn}).
+where $\textbf{M}_1 = [\textbf{m}_q]_{q=1}^{Q}$, $\textbf{M}_2 = [\textbf{m}_k]_{k=1}^K$, $N$ is the number of inputs, $\tau$ is the model precision and $\hat{\textbf{y}}_n$ is the output of a NN with weight noise injection, which is defined in (\ref{output_ninn}).
 Details of the proof are provided in supplemental materials.
 Therefore, minimizing $\mathcal{L}_{\text{GP-MC}}$ is equivalent to minimizing $\mathcal{L}_{\text{NN-NI}}$ in (\ref{L_NN_NI}).
-The above proof can be generalized to multi-layer neural networks.
+The above proof can be generalized to multi-layer neural networks, which is shown in supplemental materials.
 Thus, a neural network with weight noise injection could be approximated by a GP model, and according to Theorem \ref{theorem}, GP models have equivalence to BNNs.
 Accordingly, the predictive posterior distribution is:

 where $\boldsymbol{\omega}=\{\Tilde{\textbf{W}}_l\}_{l=1}^L$ is the noisy weights of neural network, and

 $\textbf{w}_{l,i,j}$ is element of noise-free weight matrix in the $l$-th layer of NN, $\sigma_l^2$ is the variance of weights in the $l$-th layer, and $\alpha_{l,i,j}$ is the coefficient of noise level.
 For the value of $\alpha_{l,i,j}$, we propose two versions: setting a fixed value and setting it as a learnable parameter.
 When it is a learnable parameter, it is optimized by the optimizer in backpropagation, like $w_{l,i,j}$.
 To prevent the learned $\alpha_{l,i,j}$ from becoming too small and approaching a deterministic NN, a penalty term $-\lambda||\alpha||_2^2$, where $\lambda>0$ can be introduced in the function as needed.